2nikol2/EE64/README.md

 Despite being very functional, EE64 is probably the smallest chess emulator you can find on market( executable ~ 66KB ).
 As the bottom line - it consumes very little computer's resource(CPU ~ 1% & RAM ~ 9MB).

-# EE64(SCR)
+# SCR

-EE64 is a regular Windows Screen Saver.
+SCR is a regular Windows Screen Saver.
 It's simulates, animates moves of all 21th games of World Chess Championship 1972 between Fischer-Spassky, Match of the Century.

 Microsoft Windows supports special applications called screensaver - a computer program that start automatically when the mouse and keyboard have been idle